 2. Install the Chimney Sections up through the chase.
-When using a Round Terminal Cap (RT384), the last section of Pipe must extend above the Chase Top to allow installation of the Storm Collar and Terminal Cap.
-For installations utilizing a Telescoping Round Terminal Cap (RT382) or Telescoping Square Terminal Cap (ST376), the last Chimney Section must be below the top of the Chase Top, but not more than 18" below the Chase Top.
-See Figure 19.
+When using a Round Terminal Cap (RT494), the last section of Pipe must extend above the Chase Top to allow installation of the Storm Collar and Terminal Cap.
+For installations utilizing a Telescoping Round Terminal Cap (RT492), the last Chimney Section must not be more than 15" below or 3" above the base of the Chase Top.
+For installations utilizing a Telescoping Square Terminal Cap (ST476), the last Chimney Section must be below the top of the Chase Top, but not more than 18" below.
+For installations utilizing a Square Terminal Cap (ST475), the last Chimney Section must not be more than 43/4" below the base of the Chase Top.

 DETAIL INSTRUCTIONS FOR INSTALLATION OF THE CHASE TOP, STORM COLLAR AND TERMINAL CAP ARE FOUND PACKAGED WITH THESE PARTS.
 TO AVOID DANGER OF FIRE, ALL INSTRUCTIONS MUST BE STRICTLY FOLLOWED, INCLUDING THE PROVISION OF AIR SPACE CLEARANCE BETWEEN CHIMNEY SYSTEM AND COMBUSTIBLE ENCLOSURE AND BETWEEN CHASE AND CHASE TOP.
-TO PROTECT AGAINST EFFECTS OF METAL CORROSION OF PARTS SUCH AS CHASE TOP AND THOSE ABOVE CHASE TOP, FIRST WASH THEM WITH A SOLVENT OR VINEGAR, RINSE WITH WATER, AND THEN PAINT WITH A RUST RESISTANT PAINT.
+TO PROTECT AGAINST EFFECTS OF METAL CORROSION OF PARTS SUCH AS CHASE TOP AND THOSE ABOVE CHASE TOP, FIRST WASH THEM WITH A SOLVENT OR VINEGAR, RINSE WITH WATER.
+AND THEN PAINT WITH A RUST RESISTANT PAINT.